We are very happy to welcome you back to Ross Farm Museum! There are a few things you must know before you book your visit.

-Ross Farm Museum is currently accepting a maximum number of 10 individuals booked for visitation in each of the time-slots.
+Ross Farm Museum is currently accepting a maximum number of 20 individuals booked online for visitation in each of the time-slots.
 This number will increase as Covid-19 is brought under control by the Public Health Authority.
 Ross Farm Museum strictly adheres to the directives of the Public Health Authority.

 - please stay home if you are unwell, if you are experiencing symptoms of COVID-19 or if you have been around someone who is unwell.

 - everyone visiting the museum is required to practice social distancing to reduce their exposure to other people.
 This means you should stay at least two metres away from anyone you do not live with or who isn’t in your bubble.
 There will be 6ft markers inside buildings to indicate safe distances.

 - The Public Health Authority requires use of a non-medical mask or face-covering in public access places.
 Under this directive, non-medical masks are required in all public access indoor spaces while visiting Ross Farm Museum.
 Medical reasons only may constitute exceptional cases regarding the enforcement of this Public Health Authority directive – as outlined by the Public Health Authority itself.

 - Visitors will not be tested, nor temperatures take at the door.
 Ross Farm Museum reserves the right to turn away visitors who appear to be in compromised physical condition and will offer rescheduling assistance or admissions refund in such cases.

 What we are doing to keep you safe